Nevada’s Ryan White Programs Resource Directory

-Planning on moving to Nevada?
+Planning on relocating to Nevada?
 The following tips may make the transition easier.

-• Plan ahead, before your actual move.
+• Plan ahead before you move.
 Many people underestimate the amount of time necessary to apply for programs in the new state.
 If you try to catch up after you move, you may risk not seeing a doctor or not getting your medications for a period of time.

-• Contact the local AIDS service organization in your new city, area or state.
+• Contact the local HIV service organization.
 Speak with an Eligibility Specialist who knows what programs are available to you.
 See if you can handle some of the work over the phone before you move.

 • Get a 3-6 month supply of your current meds before you move to cover you in case of a lapse in coverage.
 An adequate supply of medications should make any unforeseen lapses easier to handle.

-Please click here to see Nevada’s ADAP Formulary.
+Please review Nevada’s ADAP Formulary.
 It is important to discuss the formulary and go over medications of the state you are moving to with your provider.

 M. Gabriel Colbaugh